MrCaringi/bash-general/docker-utils/README.md

 ## What does this Script do:
 - Verify if the mountpoint exist INSIDE the docker container,
-- If the mountpoint does not exist, then notify it via telegram (if enabled),
+- If the mountpoint does not exist, then a Telegram message is sent (if paraemter Telegram.Enable is set "true"),
-- Then, the docker container is restarted,
+- Then, the docker container is restarted (as a workaround),
-- After the document got restarted, verify (up to 5 times) if the mountpoint is available, if not:
+- After the Container got restarted, this script verify (up to 5 times) if the mountpoint is available,
-- If not, then another Telegram Message is sent to notify it.
+- If not, then, another Telegram Message is sent to notify it.
 ##   BEWARE!
 `This script assumes that the user of this script can run "docker" without sudo`